dmbarbour/wikilon/docs/AboutAO.md

 In some cases, we may expect a certain structure or function type for words of a given prefix or suffix, e.g. to support a [command language](CommandLine.md) view or a branching [REPL session](REPL.md) or other [dictionary applications](ApplicationModel.md).
 A development environment might raise warnings and views may fail when expectations are violated.

+## Compilation Quotas

+When we apply our `[v→[a→b]]` function to value `v`, we ideally want to return the `[a→b]` result.
+But it is possible to express non-terminating computations.
+We cannot assume the compiler function will return at all, and we cannot easily prove a function will return without sophisticated and possibly expensive static analysis.
+To mitigate this, it is possible to evaluate software under a quota and force termination after some heuristic metric is reached (ABC operators, blocks applied, CPU time, etc.).

+How to go about setting a quota is an open question.
+One option is to set it at the toplevel for a definition, e.g. using an `#1000000{&:quota}%` annotation or similar.
+Another option is to use a naming convention, e.g. `foo.quota` for compiling word `foo`.
+In either case, it is important that quota is set outside of any fixpoint loops.

+Unfortunately quotas are not very reliable or portable due to their heuristic and implementation-dependent  nature.
+Simplification, partial evaluation, inlining, performance of a given runtime, etc. might impact whether a program completes below a given quota.
+So, quotas should probably not be a primary or favored mechanism for resisting divergence.
+They're the fallback.
+By default, quotas should correspond to an effort of several seconds. [commmand language](CommandLine.md) definitions, e.g. of the form `[code][]`, should never require specifiying a quota.

 ## Historical Note

 The name 'Awelon Object' was initially applied to a Forth-like language suitable for direct keyboard input by humans.
 Even then AO was a very thin linker and macro layer above Awelon Bytecode with the same dictionary concept (albeit, without support for structured definitions).
-However, the current form of AO is a better fit for the historical connotations of 'object code'.
+The current form of AO is a better fit for the historical connotations of 'object code'.
 There is still a valuable role for an efficient Forth-like language, e.g. for input into a console or command line.
-I'm still dreaming up a good name for this, but do see the [command line](CommandLine.md) documentation.

-## Quotas and Termination

-We want compilation efforts to terminate.
-When we apply our `[v→[a→b]]` function to value `v`, we ideally want an `[a→b]` result.
-But it is possible that our compiler is non-terminating.
-To guarantee termination regardless, one option is to introduce a *quota* - e.g. a number of operators to compute (or blocks to apply, etc.).
-If quotas are introduced to a dictionary, our definitions could include annotations to indicate roughly how much work will be required to compile a definition.

-One difficulty with quotas is portability.
-It can be difficult to ensure all implementations behave the same way with respect to quotas.
-This is due to partial evaluation, simplification, how quotas are counted and recorded, etc..
-However, portability is probably not a major issue, and quotas can always be tuned upwards to be conservative across implementations.
+For this role, [command language for awelon (claw)](CommandLine.md) was developed.
+AO definitions of form `[code][]` are easily viewed and manipulated as claw code.

 Old Content
 ============